pydio/pydio-doc-howto/cells_proxy_traefik.md

-In this tutorial, we explain how to configure a reverse proxy for your Cells Docker container and what settings are the most important to change.
+In this tutorial, we explain how to configure a [Traefik v2](https://doc.traefik.io/traefik/v2.0) reverse proxy for your Cells Docker container and what settings are the most important to change.

-## Run your Cells docker container behind a Traefik reverse-proxy using SSL

-Traefik is a very efficient Go reverse proxy designed to perfectly integrate with Docker and Kubernetes.
+Traefik v2 is a very efficient Go reverse proxy designed to perfectly integrate with Docker and Kubernetes.

 For the purpose of this deployment, we use `docker-compose`: it offers a simple way to visualize the full stack deployment under a single file.

-### Quick start on localhost
+## Quick start on localhost

 ```yaml
 version: "3.7"